lloydchang/politok/README.md

 ## How It Works

 ### Propositions
-Voters decide on three politok measures:
+Voters decide on four policy measures:
-1. 🏘️ **FREEZE THE RENT**
-Shall we implement a freeze on rent increases for all residential units?
+1. 🏘️ **FREEZE THE RENT** - Implement a freeze on rent increases for all residential units
-2. 🚌 **FAST & FREE BUSES**
-Shall we make buses faster and eliminate all fares?
+2. 🚌 **FAST & FREE BUSES** - Make buses faster and eliminate all fares
-3. 🍼 **CHILDCARE FOR ALL** - Shall we offer free, publicly-funded child care for all families?
+3. 🍼 **CHILDCARE FOR ALL** - Offer free, publicly-funded child care for all families
+4. 🏥 **MEDICARE FOR ALL** - Expand Medicare to cover all Americans

 ### Scoring System
 - Each vote affects two stats: **Equity** and **Oligarchy**